redux-definitions/redux-definitions/README.md

   + [Contributing](#contributing)

 # Overview
-Inspired by lessons learned building definitions UIs, Redux Definitions is a library that **abstracts common Redux reducer patterns into a library of definitions** that can be used to automatically create completely standardized actions, reducers, and selectors.
+Inspired by lessons learned building countless UIs, Redux Definitions is a library that **abstracts common Redux reducer patterns into reusable definitions** that can be shared and used to generate standardized and logically related actions, reducers, and selectors.

 > Redux Definitions is 100% compatible with any existing Redux-based project.